tylercollier/openresync/README.md

     * E.g. say I want to do a query to see where ModificationTimestamp != MediaModificationTimestamp on the Media resource.
 But you can't do such a complex query in RESO Web API.
   * Basically anything the RESO Web API doesn't offer.
 For example, some platforms offer polygon searches.
 But you can't e.g. search with a simple centroid and radius.
 If you build your own API using the data synced by this tool, you could do such a thing.

+(If you don't fit into any of the cases listed above, then you will probably be better off querying the MLS platform directly.)

 Another advantage of syncing the data and creating your own API is you basically avoid quota limits.

-**Q:** So it just syncs the data?
+**Question:** So it just syncs the data?
 Is that useful?
 Can I e.g. show the data on a website?
-**A:** Yes, it just syncs the data.
+**Answer:** Yes, it just syncs the data.
 But this is the mission of this project and should be a large chunk of any work needed to produce a project that uses the data.
 You'll still have work left to do such as field mapping (especially if you use multiple MLS sources and intend to harmonize their data and show it in one place consistently).
 Of course whether you're allowed to show the data publicly is a legal concern you'll need to talk with each MLS about.

-**Q:** How many sources can I realistically sync at once?
+**Question:** How many sources can I realistically sync at once?
-**A:** Not sure.
-I haven't tried more than one at a time.
-Because a lot of the work done can be offloaded from node (e.g. downloading files, writing JSON files to disk, sending data to MySQL, etc), it's likely a bunch.
+**Answer:** Because a lot of the work done can be offloaded from node (e.g. downloading files, writing JSON files to disk, sending data to MySQL, etc), it's likely a bunch.
+(I'm currently doing 6 in production.)
 I would still recommend trying to offset the cron schedules from one another.
+For example, if you sync source A every 15 minutes starting on the hour, you might consider syncing source B every 15 minutes starting at 5 minutes past the hour.
 Another factor is if you'll be writing to the same table or different ones.
 For example, if you're just doing Property records from different MLSs and write to a single Property table, you might get lock problems.
 But if you use different MySQL databases per source, or use the `makeTableName` concept to prefix your table names such that two sync processes aren't writing to the same table, MySQL will probably be able to handle it just fine.

-**Q:** Do I have to use the web server?
+**Question:** Do I have to use the web server?
-**A:** No. You could use the code in the `lib/sync` dir as a library and run the download, sync, and purge processes as you see fit.
+**Answer:** No. You could use the code in the `lib/sync` dir as a library and run the download, sync, and purge processes as you see fit.
 See `lib/sync/go.js` as an example.
-I intend to turn the sync code into its own npm module.
+I intend to turn the sync code into its own npm module eventually.

 ## Known limitations

 1. One of the main value propositions of this application is to make it robust in error handling.
 It is desired that the application not crash and wisely show error situations to the user.
 However, this has not been tested thoroughly.
 Some errors might be swallowed altogether.
 Some errors are quite verbose and we don't shorten these yet.
 It would definitely be great to catch 502 and 504 errors from the platforms and retry downloads, but this is not done yet.
+1. The Solr data adapter does not yet sync/manage the schema for you (though the MySQL data adapter does).

 ## Roadmap

-* Force a sync to occur
+* From the website, allow the user to force a sync to occur
-  * Or a purge
+  * Or a purge, or reconcile
 * Get me the data for record X from the MLS
   * As in, allow me to type in a ListingId, MemberKey, etc, etc, and show it to me in a user-friendly way, and allow me to compare it to what's in the destinations.
 * During a sync, how many have been synced so far, how many to go, and estimate of completion time